KaiyangZhou/Dassl.pytorch/README.md

 # Install dependencies
 pip install -r requirements.txt

-# Install torch and torchvision (select a version that suits your device)
+# Install torch and torchvision (select a version that suits your machine)
 conda install pytorch torchvision cudatoolkit=10.1 -c pytorch

 # Install this library (no need to re-build if the source code is modified)